Robert I. Grossman, MD

 Saul J. Farber Dean and Chief Executive Officer

-As dean and CEO of NYU Langone Medical Center, Dr. Robert I. Grossman leads both NYU School of Medicine and NYU Hospitals Center, the latter comprising Tisch Hospital, the Hospital for Joint Diseases, the Hassenfeld Pediatric Center, and the Rusk Rehabilitation.
+As dean and CEO of NYU Langone Medical Center, Dr. Robert I. Grossman leads both NYU School of Medicine and NYU Hospitals Center, the latter comprising Tisch Hospital, Hospital for Joint Diseases, Hassenfeld Children's Hospital, and Rusk Rehabilitation.
 He assumed these responsibilities on July 1, 2007.

 Dr. Grossman joined NYU Langone in 2001 as the Louis Marx Professor of Radiology, chairman of the Department of Radiology, and professor of neurology, neurosurgery, and physiology and neuroscience.
 In his previous position at the Hospital of the University of Pennsylvania, he had been professor of radiology, neurosurgery, and neurology; chief of neuroradiology; and associate chairman of radiology.